awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 ## Securing environment variables<a name="configuration-envvars-encryption"></a>

-Lambda encrypts environment variables with a key that it creates in your account \(an AWS managed customer master key \(CMK\)\)\.
-Use of this key is free\.
-You can also choose to provide your own key for Lambda to use instead of the default key\.
+For securing your environment variables, you can use server\-side encryption to protect your data at rest and client\-side encryption to protect your data in transit\.

+**Note**
+To increase database security, we recommend that you use AWS Secrets Manager instead of environment variables to store database credentials\.
+For more information, see [Configuring database access for a Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-database.html)\.

+**Security at rest**
+Lambda always provides server\-side encryption at rest with an AWS KMS key\.
+By default, Lambda uses an AWS managed key\.
+If this default behavior suits your workflow, you don't need to set anything else up\.
+Lambda creates the AWS managed key in your account and manages permissions to it for you\.
+AWS doesn't charge you to use this key\.

-When you provide the key, only users in your account with access to the key can view or manage environment variables on the function\.
-Your organization might also have internal or external requirements to manage keys that are used for encryption and to control when they're rotated\.
+If you prefer, you can provide an AWS KMS customer managed key instead\.
+You might do this to have control over rotation of the KMS key or to meet the requirements of your organization for managing KMS keys\.
+When you use a customer managed key, only users in your account with access to the KMS key can view or manage environment variables on the function\.

-**To use a customer managed CMK**
+Customer managed keys incur standard AWS KMS charges\.
+For more information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing/), in the *AWS KMS produt pages*\.

+**Security in transit**
+For additional security, you can enable helpers for encryption in transit, which ensures that your environment variables are encrypted client\-side for protection in transit\.

+**To configure encryption for your environment variables**

+1. Use the AWS Key Management Service \(AWS KMS\) to create any customer managed keys for Lambda to use for server\-side and client\-side encryption\.
+For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.

+1. Using the Lambda console, navigate to the **Edit environment variables** page\.

    1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) on the Lambda console\.

    1. Choose a function\.

-1. Choose **Configuration**, then choose **Environment variables**\.
+   1. Choose **Configuration**, then choose **Environment variables** from the left navigation bar\.

-1. Under **Environment variables**, choose **Edit**\.
+   1. In the **Environment variables** section, choose **Edit**\.

    1. Expand **Encryption configuration**\.

+1. Optionally, enable console encryption helpers to use client\-side encryption to protect your data in transit\.

+   1. Under **Encryption in transit**, choose **Enable helpers for encryption in transit**\.

+   1. For each environment variable that you want to enable console encryption helpers for, choose **Encrypt** next ot the environment variable\.

+   1. Under AWS KMS key to encrypt in transit, choose a customer managed key that you created at the beginning of this procedure\.

+   1. Choose **Execution role policy** and copy the policy\.
+This policy grants permission to your function's execution role to decrypt the environment variables\.

+      Save this policy to use in the last step of this procedure\.

+   1. Add code to your function that decrypts the environment variables\.
+Choose **Decrypt secrets snippet** to see an example\.

+1. Optionally, specify your customer managed key for encryption at rest\.

    1. Choose **Use a customer master key**\.

-1. Choose your customer managed CMK\.
+   1. Choose a customer managed key that you created at the beginning of this procedure\.

 1. Choose **Save**\.

-Customer managed CMKs incur standard [AWS KMS charges](https://aws.amazon.com/kms/pricing/)\.
+1. Set up permissions\.

+   If you're using a customer managed key with server\-side encryption, grant permissions to any AWS Identity and Access Management \(IAM\) users or roles that you want to be able to view or manange environment variables on the function\.
+For more information, see [Managing permissions to your server\-side encryption KMS key](#managing-permissions-to-your-server-side-encryption-key)\.

+   If you're enabling client\-side encryption for security in transit, your function needs permission to call the `kms:Decrypt` API operation\.
+Add the policy that you saved previously in this procedure to the function's [execution role](lambda-intro-execution-role.md)\.

+### Managing permissions to your server\-side encryption KMS key<a name="managing-permissions-to-your-server-side-encryption-key"></a>

 No AWS KMS permissions are required for your user or the function's execution role to use the default encryption key\.
-To use a customer managed CMK, you need permission to use the key\.
+To use a customer managed key, you need permission to use the key\.
 Lambda uses your permissions to create a grant on the key\.
 This allows Lambda to use it for encryption\.
 + `kms:ListAliases` – To view keys in the Lambda console\.
-+ `kms:CreateGrant`, `kms:Encrypt` – To configure a customer managed CMK on a function\.
++ `kms:CreateGrant`, `kms:Encrypt` – To configure a customer managed key on a function\.
-+ `kms:Decrypt` – To view and manage environment variables that are encrypted with a customer managed CMK\.
++ `kms:Decrypt` – To view and manage environment variables that are encrypted with a customer managed key\.

 You can get these permissions from your user account or from a key's resource\-based permissions policy\. `ListAliases` is provided by the [managed policies for Lambda](access-control-identity-based.md)\.
 Key policies grant the remaining permissions to users in the **Key users** group\.